Phase 1 Attendance and Late Arrival Policy

 7. Other circumstances of an extreme, unanticipated, and compelling nature

 If an absence is anticipated, permission must be requested prior to the date of the learning session in order to be counted as an excused absence.
-When permission can not be requested prior to the session (extenuating circumstances), the request must be submitted within 48 hours of the learning session.
+When permission can not be requested prior to the session (extenuating circumstances), the request must be submitted by noon the following day.
+If documentation is required, it must be submitted within 7 calendar days of the session.
 If this is not done the absence will be considered unexcused.

 1. Employment conflict